Biotechnology Teaching Laboratories

 The Biotechnology Teaching Center consists of three laboratories; each laboratory has 12 workstations, accommodating 24 students.
 This allows us to schedule up to four school groups each day (depending on staffing).
 Each workstation is equipped with micropipettors, gel apparatus, and power supply.
 Other laboratory equipment includes microcentrifuges, incubators, water-baths, and thermalcyclers.

-*New for 2011* Restriction Enzyme Analysis – Varying Enzymatic Conditions
+Restriction Enzyme Analysis – Varying Enzymatic Conditions

 AP Biology and Research classes only (Students must have completed Living Environment)